bchen-twilio/twilio-voice-ios/README.md

     DEST_FILENAME="TwilioAccessManager.framework.zip" # eventual filename for carthage zip file, recomended as frameworkname.zip
     SOURCE="twilio-${PRODUCT_KEY}-ios-${RELEASE_VERSION}.tar.bz2" # the filename pattern distributed to the cdn that will be downloaded

-In each carthage-<env>.config, you will declare the destination github repository for the release and the CDN path to obtain the release from.
+In each carthage-&lt;env&gt;.config, you will declare the destination github repository for the release and the CDN path to obtain the release from.

 An example carthage-prod.config is: